Four jailed for 25 years in Austria migrant death truck case

 Before the August deaths the group had carried many migrants in similar conditions, causing significant physical and mental suffering, he said.

-Several other members of the gang have been convicted by the same court for smuggling people across the Hungarian border.
+Other members of the gang have been convicted by the same court for smuggling people across the Hungarian border and several have been handed shorter prison sentences.

-Reporting by Krisztina Than, editing by Larry King and Jon Boyle
+Reporting by Krisztina Than, editing by Larry King, Jon Boyle and David Stamp

-Note: (This version of the story corrects paragraph 7 to clarify who drove the truck)